top of page

 Sleuths cover.jpg

 In “A Sign of the Times,” featuring PI Steve Kahler, a case of missing campaign signs turns out to be more than simple vandalism.
-It appeared in Sleuths Just Wanna Have Fun: Private Eyes in the Materialistic Eighties.
+It appeared in Sleuths Just Wanna Have Fun: Private Eyes in the Materialistic Eighties and will appear in The Best Private Eye Stories of the Year 2026.

 In “The Hardest Thing,” Del, who is on the run from the mob, takes solace in Rita and baseball.
 You can read it here: https://mrbullbull.com/newbull/fiction/the-hardest-thing-2/.